-If you haven't already, it's time to join your section and class Facebook Groups!
-Even if you are someone who deleted your Facebook and went off the grid ages ago, we strongly recommend creating an account, if only to join these groups.
-This is the easiest and most common way student groups send out notices, details of events, and non-urgent notifications to the entire school without flooding your email-inbox.
+If you haven't already, it's time to join some.
+(Note: for those of you rolling your eyes because you deleted your Facebook and went off the grid ages ago, we strongly recommend creating an account, if only to join these groups.
+This is the easiest way for student group notices, events, and non-urgent notifications to go out to the entire school without flooding your inbox).

-- "Boston College Law School 2027" is the group that will be most useful to you in these upcoming months.
-Current students will post about housing vacancies, your classmates will pose questions and get them answered by current students and administrators, and you'll receive reminders about critical dates and bits of information. - "BC LSA" is the group for the Law Student Association, the law school's student government.
+- "Boston College Law School 2019" is the group that will be most useful to you in these upcoming months.
+Current students will post about housing vacancies, your classmates will pose questions and get them answered by current students and administrators, and you'll receive reminders about critical dates. - "BC LSA" is the group for the Law Student Association, the law school's student government.
 Every student is automatically a member of the LSA.
 (For more information about the LSA, other student groups and getting involved, check out Chapter 4).

-Next, check out MyBC.
+Next, check out OrgSync (aka, MyBC).
 You'll again need your BC Law credentials to sign in using your primary password.
 This is a great way to start learning about and joining some student groups.
-Just make sure that when you're searching for events or for organizations, you filter by the branch "Boston College Law" to see BC Law specific items.